The mtx_init(mtx_t *mtx, int type) function is described in §188.8.131.52 of C11 as follows:

 -2- The mtx_init function creates a mutex object with properties indicated by type, which must have one of the six values:

 - mtx_timed for a non-recursive mutex that supports timeout,

 - mtx_plain | mtx_recursive for a simple recursive mutex, or

 - mtx_timed | mtx_recursive for a recursive mutex that supports timeout.

 -3- If the mtx_init function succeeds, it sets the mutex pointed to by mtx to a value that uniquely identifies the newly created mutex.

 Returns -4- The mtx_init function returns thrd_success on success, or thrd_error if the request could not be honored.

-One of the questions raised by DR 493 is the following:
+Two of the questions raised by DR 493 are the following: